Kent County Council

-Kent County Council is a county council that governs the non-metropolitan county of Kent in England.
+Kent County Council (KCC) is a county council that governs the non-metropolitan county of Kent in England.
 The non-metropolitan county is smaller than the ceremonial county, which additionally includes the unitary authority of Medway.
 Kent County Council is the upper tier of elected local government, below which are 12 district councils, and around 300 town and parish councils.
 The county council has 81 elected councillors.

 It is one of the largest local authorities in England in terms of population served and the largest local authority of its type.
 The council is based at County Hall in Maidstone.
-It had been under Conservative majority control from 1997 to 2025 when Reform UK took control.
+The council has been under Reform UK majority control since 2025.

 History

-Elected county councils were created in 1889 under the Local Government Act 1888, taking over many administrative functions that had previously been performed by unelected magistrates at the quarter sessions.
-The areas covered by the new county councils were termed administrative counties.
-In Kent the administrative county differed from the historic county in a few places: